 Within close walking distance of Nottingham University, only 2 minutes walk from the Nottingham High School tram stop.

-Our philosophy at Stepping Stones is that children are active learners in the Early Years Foundation Stage and they learn best through play.
+Our philosophy at the Stepping Stones Nursery School is that children are active learners in the Early Years Foundation Stage and they learn best through play.
 We believe each child deserves the best possible start in life, and that children who experience high-quality early years provision achieve better outcomes and develop abilities that are needed to become lifelong learners.

 We do this by – A Unique Child

-Each child has a key worker and we build positive relationships with between them and other adults and children.
+Each child has a key worker and we build positive relationships between them and other adults and children.

 We provide exciting environments inside and outside to support children to have interesting experiences, we also support children to lead their own learning through child-initiated activities.